 | Search and filter | Administrators can search and filter the log inside Torgix. |

-| Export | Log entries can be exported on demand in CSV or JSON. |
+| Export and SIEM | Log entries can be exported on demand in CSV or JSON, and pulled programmatically into a SIEM such as Splunk over the REST API. |

 | Retention | The retention period for the audit log is configurable. |